SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 it must not have whitespace on the left.
 To use it in the ternary conditional (``?`` ``:``) operator, it must have whitespace around both sides.

+If one of the arguments to an infix operator is a regular expression literal, then the operator must have whitespace around both sides.

 In certain constructs, operators with a leading ``<`` or ``>`` may be split into two or more tokens.
 The remainder is treated the same way